 Many people feel the need to pad their resumes with half-truths because they feel they don’t meet all the requirements for a job.
 While it is tempting to go this route to improve your chances, don’t get too creative with your resume.
 Prospective employers who are genuinely interested in you will take the extra step of verifying if what you say on your resume is true.

 Therefore, putting something untrue in your qualifications or job experience categories can hurt you much more than it can help.
+Also, it’s a criminal to copy someone else’s resume and pass it off as your own.
+Companies these days run resumes through plagiarism checkers, and it can be worthwhile to check yours through a research guide plagiarism checker.
 Furthermore, it isn’t even necessary to do this because, as one expert from CareerBuilder explains, almost half of all employers will still consider a candidate who meets more than half, but not all, of their requirements.

 Thanks to social media, buzzwords are more commonplace than ever.
 One place they probably don’t belong is on your resume.
 While it may not be true for all employers, many find that modern buzzwords look more like an attempt to seem smart than actually showing what you’ve accomplished.
 If you think a particular buzzword is a good fit for the job or field, it might be okay to use it sparingly in your text.